threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 The first two symbols (`#!`) on the first line are often called shebang.
 When the file is used as an executable in a Unix-like system (sometimes referred to UN*X or nix), the loader, the part of the OS that is responsible for loading programs and libraries, will then parse the rest of the file's initial line as an interpreter directive.
 In our case, the first line `#!/bin/bash` will thus make sure that the file is executed using the [Bash shell](https://www.gnu.org/software/bash/).

 The goal of this script is to add the public key within the VM in order for the user to get a secure and remote connection to the VM.
 The two lines starting with `mkdir` create the necessary folders.
 The lines starting with `chmod` give the owner the permission to write and read the content within the folders.
 Finally, the line `echo` will write the public SSH key in a file within the VM.
-In our case, the SSH key is set in the Playground profile manager and passed as a variable when we deploy a micro VM running the Nextcloud FList.
+In our case, the SSH key is set in the Playground profile manager and passed as a variable when we deploy a micro VM running the Nextcloud flist.

 ### ufw_init.sh